haseebullah-sharifi/retail-sales/README.md

 12. **Pivot Table 10: Number of Customers by Gender:** Analysis of the number of customers by gender.
 13. **Pivot Table 11: Total Sales:**:
 14. **Dashboard:** The final sheet presenting a comprehensive dashboard showcasing the key findings and visual representations of the analysis.

+## Usage Instructions:
+1. Download the provided xlsx file.
+2. Import the file into Google Sheets for interactive exploration of the analysis.
+3. Navigate through the various sheets and pivot tables to gain insights into the retail sales dataset.